Anna Todd: Frayed Pages Media

 In 2021, Todd started her own imprint in partnership with Wattpad Books.
 Frayed Pages will publish the author's future novels, as well as other writers' works.
 The imprint was announced in November 2021 along with the news that After would become a graphic novel, scheduled to be released in May of the next year.

 In February 2022, Cosmopolitan announced the release of Todd's new novel to be published under her imprint.
 The Falling, which is a rewritten version of one of her previous works, The Brightest Stars, tells the story of a young girl named Karina falling in love with Kael, a soldier fighting to overcome PTSD following three deployments in Afghanistan.
 Two more novels will complete the series: The Burning and The Infinite Light of Dust.

 Personal life

 Todd grew up in Dayton, Ohio.
-In 2007, she married her ex-husband Jordan, an American soldier, when she was 18 years old and the two then moved to Fort Hood, Texas, where she worked at a Waffle House and at a makeup counter for ULTA Beauty.
-She has a son named Asher with her ex-husband.
-Todd announced their split via Instagram on June 30, 2022.
-She also has an older brother and younger sister.
+In 2007 she married American soldier Jordan Todd.
+The couple then moved to Fort Hood, Texas, where she worked at Waffle House and ULTA Beauty.
+Anna and Jordan divorced in 2022.
+They have one child, a son named Asher.

-Todd briefly shared a mailbox with Austin film critic Korey Coleman.
-Years later, he would review the film adaptation of her novel After, though he gave it a negative review.
+Todd married Jinwook Hong in August 2025.